Systems Concepts and Tools

 Critical Systems Heuristics

 The basics of Critical Systems Heursitics are described at the top of this webpage describing my workbook Values In Action.
-Here is a brief recap plus some historical context
+Here is a brief recap plus some historical context.

-The Critical Systems Heuristics approach was developed in the early 1980’s.
-During that period, questions were being raised about the ethical dimension of drawing boundaries within systemic practice, in particular C West Churchman.
+The Critical Systems Heuristics approach was developed in the early 1980s.
+During that period, questions were being raised about the ethical dimension of drawing boundaries within systemic practice, in particular by C. West Churchman.
 He argued that at a practical and theoretical level we had to think of the consequences of the boundaries we draw.
-His seminal book "The Systems Approach and its Enemies argued that you always had to look at both sides of the boundaries - and consider redrawing boundaries to ensure that those you eventually drew were based on sound ethical principles.
-Google did not invent the idea of "do no harm".
 Somewhat later, the German planner Werner Ulrich produced a heuristic that provides a practical way of implementing Churchman's ideas.
 Critical Systems concepts have had a profound impact on my thinking and practice as an evaluator, since criteria and values both delineate boundaries.

 So, check out the workbook: https://gum.co/valuesinaction

-And the 30-minute video of a talk I gave to the Centre for Evaluation of Complexity across the Nexus (CECAN) network. https://youtu.be/87pD2gjrcUs
+And the 30-minute video of a talk I gave to the Centre for Evaluation of Complexity across the Nexus (CECAN) network: https://youtu.be/87pD2gjrcUs

 Viable System Model

-Cultural-Historical Activity Systems
+Cultural-Historical Activity Systems (CHAT)

 System Dynamics and Causal Loop Diagrams